 Assistant Professor, Department of Population Health

-Dr. Lu Hu is a behavioral scientist and an Assistant Professor in the Department of Population Health at NYU Langone Health.
+Dr. Lu Hu is a behavioral scientist and an Assistant Professor in the Institute for Excellence in Health Equity and Department of Population Health at NYU Langone Health.
 Her research primarily focuses on developing and testing innovative, sustainable, and scalable technology-based interventions to increase access to care and reduce health disparities in underserved populations with chronic conditions.

 In addition, Dr. Hu has extensive experience in serving as a co-investigator or collaborator on multiple NIH or foundation supported grants.
 For example, she was a co-investigator on an Aetna-funded study involving the use of a mHealth intervention (e.g., text messages) to remotely titrate the insulin regimen in underserved low-income patients with uncontrolled T2D.
 Dr. Hu has been also actively collaborating in a recently completed R01 study that aimed to evaluate the efficacy of 3 different technology-supported approaches to engaging individuals with T2D and concurrent chronic kidney disease in making lifestyle changes.
 More recently, she has been collaborating in two R01 level initiatives to examine the effect of a machine learning based personalized nutrition intervention on weight loss and diabetes management.